-Western Undergraduate Exchange (WUE) Awards (for freshman only)
+Western Undergraduate Exchange (WUE) Awards (for freshmen only)

-A limited number of Western Undergraduate Exchange (WUE) Awards will be available to new freshmen for the 2013 academic year.
+A limited number of Western Undergraduate Exchange (WUE) Awards will be available to new freshmen for the 2015 academic year.
 Only legal residents of the following states may be considered for WUE Scholarships at Montana State University in Bozeman: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming and the Commonwealth of the Northern Mariana Islands (CNMI).

-Fall 2013 Freshman WUE awards are determined on the basis of test score and will be very limited.
+Fall 2015 Montana State University Freshman WUE awards are determined on the basis of test score and will be very limited.
 See below: